hexoh/ionic-v1-obfuscate/README.md

    npm install async --save-dev
    ```

-2. Copy the following cordova hooks
+2. Copy the following cordova hooks.

-   * In **_before_prepare_** folder copy these [files](https://gist.github.com/hexoh/ef8f28d17124290bdba62b29ff6b9951)
+   * In **_before_prepare_** folder copy these [files](https://gist.github.com/hexoh/ef8f28d17124290bdba62b29ff6b9951).
-   * If you are using Linux or Mac, give execution permissions to all of them, run `chmod +x file_name`
+   * If you are using Linux or Mac, give execution permissions to all of them, run `chmod +x file_name`.

-3. We are ready to test javascript linting, run this command and you will see that jshint is working
+3. We are ready to test javascript linting, run this command and you will see that jshint is working.

    ```shell
    ionic build ios [android]